rss2023/web-prod/_attending/localinfo.md

 ## Visa Information

 Here is an initial set of resources that will help you decide on your travel requirements.
-If you need a visa invitation letter, you will have an option to request one during conference registration.
-Registration details will be updated on the website.

 * Check [here](https://english.visitkorea.or.kr/enu/TRV/TV_ENG_2_1.jsp){:target="_blank"} if your country of departure requires you to apply for a Visa or Korea Electronic Travel Authorization (K-ETA) to enter South Korea.